sparkfun/SparkFun_GNSSDO/docs/troubleshooting_tips.md

 	[SparkFun Technical Assistance Page](https://www.sparkfun.com/technical_assistance){ .md-button .md-button--primary }
 	</center>

-	If you can't find what you need there, the [SparkFun GNSS Forum](https://forum.sparkfun.com/viewforum.php?f=116) is a great place to ask questions.
+	If you can't find what you need there, the [SparkFun GNSS Forum](https://community.sparkfun.com/c/global-positioning-system-gps/96) is a great place to ask questions.

 	!!! info "Account Registration Required"
 		If this is your first visit to our forum, you'll need to create a [Forum Account](https://forum.sparkfun.com/ucp.php?mode=register) to post questions.

 ## What is in the Box?
-The RTK mosaic-T comes packaged as a complete kit, with all the accessories you'd need to set up an RTK base station.
+The RTK mosaic-T comes packaged as a complete kit, with all the accessories you'd need to set it up.
 Inside the box, users will find the [GNSS antenna](https://www.sparkfun.com/products/21801), RTK mosaic-T in its aluminum enclosure, and another box containing additional accessories.
 Inside, the accessory box, users will find the [CAT-6 Ethernet cable](https://www.sparkfun.com/products/8915), [USB cable](https://www.sparkfun.com/products/15424), [SMA to TNC cable](https://www.sparkfun.com/products/21740), [USB power supply](https://www.sparkfun.com/products/11456), [WiFi antenna](https://www.sparkfun.com/products/145), and [32GB SD card](https://www.sparkfun.com/products/19041).

 <div class="grid" markdown>